danielljeon/docs/conventions/markdown.md

 ### 4 Other Media

-Links, pictures, etc are very helpful use them appropriately to write good documentation.
+Links, pictures, etc. are very helpful use them appropriately to write good documentation.

 #### 4.1 Pictures